kailash-manasarovar/statement/docs/index.md

 - It turns out, they had been sedating and raping me for years already, long before the "switcheroo" events and my sex-slave porn-stardom at the Vilamar apartments of Carrer Furs, Dénia.
 - I believe I was repeatedly sedated, raped, and filmed in my apartments in Joan Fuster between 2014-2016, Passeig Periodista Ramon Ortega between 2012-2014, and even at my flat in Cami Llavador between 2006-2009.
-- I was sedated and raped in [Amsterdam in 2001](timeline/2001-to-2010/2001.md#amsterdam) by my boyfriend Brian and his criminal associates from North London and Dénia.
+- I was sedated and raped in [Amsterdam in 2001](timeline/2001-to-2010/2001.md#amsterdam) by my boyfriend Brian and his criminal associates from North London and Denia.
 - One of those criminal associates, a man with a severe facial disfigurement who may be related to another ex-boyfriend of mine Matthew, was set up to [repeat that event](timeline/2024/august.md#ugly) in France in 2024 when the gangs were panicking and needed someone to throw under the bus.
 - I was sedated and raped repeatedly in August-September of 1989 in Tottenham by North London rape-gangs.
 - And of course, [whatever was going on at my work's event in Bali in May 2024](timeline/2024/may.md#bali), with me in the starring role, is extraordinarily indicative of nightly sedated-rape by my crypto-tech colleagues and their friends.